thedatajanitor/chat-agent-prefect/README.md

 - Messages resume the flow with typed input via Prefect's API
 - The system demonstrates real-world human-in-the-loop workflows
 - Flow state is maintained by Prefect Server with PostgreSQL backend
+- Status updates are sent directly from Prefect flow tasks to the frontend via WebSocket